 High-pressure processing is the perfect non-thermal method to increase the shelf life of plant-based foods such as fruit and vegetable-based dips, spreads, ready-to-eat wet salads, dressings and marinades, condiments, meat analogues, and non-dairy cheese.
 HPP inactivates foodborne pathogens and spoilage microorganisms, thus extending the shelf life and ensuring food safety.

-In fact, many HPP plant-based foods have been commercially marketed well before the term plant- based became as popular as we know it today.
+In fact, high pressure processing of plant-based foods have been commercially marketed well before the term plant- based became as popular as we know it today.
 Examples include tofu, salsa, hummus, and avocado based products.

 Without HPP treatment, these products spoil quickly.
 When treated with high pressure and with no preservatives, shelf life is significantly extended, food-safety is ensured, and nutrients and fresh taste are kept intact.